-All written entries will be judged against the set criteria as outlined in the entry form by our exclusive panel of expert judges.
-From this three finalists in each category will be chosen.
+All written entries received will be judged against the set criteria as outlined in the entry form by our exclusive panel of expert judges.
+Three finalists in each category will then be chosen

 Chloe Ryan has been a journalist specialising in food and farming her whole career, covering the meat industry in depth for more than a decade.
 Chloe was the launch editor of Poultry Business at the start of 2017.